-The goals of the proposed project are to 1) implement controllable completions through a rigorously monitored field test in a reservoir that has undergone primary and secondary recovery but has yet to pursue tertiary recovery, 2) apply advanced data analytics and machine learning to evaluate the test performance and develop a semiautonomous active control system, and 3) assess various business case scenarios to accelerate the development and application of this system for commercial EOR.
+The overarching goals of the project are to 1) implement controllable completions through a rigorously monitored field test in a reservoir that has undergone primary and secondary recovery but has yet to pursue tertiary recovery, 2) apply advanced data analytics and machine learning to evaluate the test performance in tandem with a semiautonomous active control system, and 3) assess various business case scenarios to accelerate the development and application of this system for commercial enhanced oil recovery (EOR).

 University of North Dakota Energy and Environmental Research Center (UNDEERC) - Grand Forks, ND 58202

 NCS Multistage LLC – Houston, TX 77070